pavel-voronin/motherf/README.md

 - `@`: Jump some steps right or left using memory cell value as offset
 - `=`: Lock current memory cell maximum value
 - `~`: Unlock current memory cell maximum value
+- `&`: Link cell with next one to overflow into
 - Skip every empty symbol: space, new line, tab

 ## Examples